oussma23brh/FSM-communication/DOCs/Timer Configuration.md

 ```

 ### **Summary**
-The three timers are configured to control LED states during transmission
-and reception, and to manage a delay for voltage reading.
+The three timers are configured to control LED states during transmission and reception, and to manage a delay for voltage reading.
-By calling the respective start functions, the timers will handle the LED
-states and delay automatically.
+By calling the respective StartTimer() functions, the timers will handle the LED states and delay automatically.